 Enter Adam Smith.
 Chef.
 Local hero.
-Less than a mile from my house, he set up the country’s first Real Junk Food Project — a warehouse stocked with food that supermarkets and other businesses would have otherwise thrown away.
+Less than a mile from my house, he set up the country’s first Real Junk Food Project (EDIT: now rebranded Food Revival) — a warehouse stocked with food that supermarkets and other businesses would have otherwise thrown away.
 He’s not selling it.
 He’s making it available to people who can’t afford it.
 Or those who have hit hardship.
 Or those who don’t believe that food goes from “edible” to “inedible” in one day.

 All he asks is you try to make a donation; money, time or skills.
 Something, anything, to help cover his costs of operating the warehouse.
 Some retailers deliver food to him, others he offers to collect.
 Some won’t deal with him at all.

 Adam’s sharehouses are popping up in cities across the country.
 Clearly there’s a human need for it.
 Being an enterprising chap, he also championed a chain of restaurants.
 I’ve been to one, Armley Junk-tion, and had a wonderful three-course meal including cheese fondue with meat dippers, all made from food that was thrown out because of our inflexible laws.